christiangoran/child-personality-quiz/TESTING.md

 #### 2: Problems wth Google chart

 During the development I spent a good amount of hours trying to make Google Chart to work with the idea that I had.
-The problem was that I never managed to make the start animation work, nor to make the result argument populate the pie chart.
+The problem was that I never managed to get the start-animation to work, nor did I manage to make the result argument populate the pie chart.
 After two days of trying to make it work, with the help of CI tutors and numerous pages on internet, I eventually found Chart.js and in a few hours I had what I wanted up and running.
-Extremely usefull site and easy to work with.
+Extremely usefull site and easy to work with, ChartJS that is, not Google chart. :)

 ### Known & Remaining Bugs